CARV-ICS-FORTH/HPK/README.md

   use [flannel](https://github.com/flannel-io/flannel) and
   the [flannel CNI plug-in](https://github.com/flannel-io/cni-plugin)).

-In contrast to a "typical" Kubernetes installation at the Cloud:
+In contrast to a typical Kubernetes installation at the Cloud:

 * HPK uses a pass-through scheduler, which assigns all pods to the single `hpk-kubelet` that represents the cluster.
 In practice, this means that all scheduling is delegated to Slurm.